friedelschoen/gitin/README.md

 | `copy/favicon`      | Optional path to copy the favicon.                                                               | `<no action>`                                                                               |
 | `copy/logoicon`     | Optional path to copy the logo icon.                                                             | `<no action>`                                                                               |

-Repositories have following options:
+Repositories have the following options:

 | **Option**          | **Description**                                                               | **Default Value** |
 | ------------------- | ----------------------------------------------------------------------------- | ----------------- |
 | `description`       | A short description of the repository.                                        | `<empty>`         |
 | `url` or `cloneurl` | URL to clone the repository.
 Will be shown in the header as `git clone <url>` | `<empty>`         |

-Categories have following options:
+Categories have the following options:

 | **Option**    | **Description**                  | **Default Value** |
 | ------------- | -------------------------------- | ----------------- |